vh-fsantos/makeareservation/README.md

 - And run with `dotnet run`

 For https the API will be listening on: `https://localhost:5001/v1`<br>
-For http the API will be listening on: `http://localhost:5000/v1`
+For http the API will be listening on: `http://localhost:5000/v1`<br>
+See `https://localhost:5001/swagger` for description of the endpoints

 # More Information
 The API considers that every reservation should have an interval of one hour and that all the available tables is defined by seats, date and time